Text by Giulia Ottavia Frattini

 The oneiric dimension and the sphere of the unconscious can be considered, in a sense, as an extension and a continuation of the realm of wakefulness.
-In the time of sleeping, one enters a doorway and penetrates the domain where anything appears feasible following logics that might differ from those that regulate the world of the awakes, yet the domain of dreams is permeated with impressions, experiences, ideas, and constructions of reality prior to the nocturnal time.
-In some respects, dreams are an augmented perspective of our lives in terms of the potential occurrences that can be encountered.
+In the time of sleeping, one enters a doorway and penetrates the domain where anything appears feasible, following logics that might differ from those that regulate the world of the awake.
+Yet, the domain of dreams is permeated with impressions, experiences, ideas, and constructions of reality before the nocturnal time.
+In some respects, dreams are an augmented perspective of our lives regarding the potential occurrences that can be encountered.

 The oneiric sphere has always been a wellspring of exploration and inspiration for creators who regard it as a source for generating their work and outlining their poetics.
 According to distinct positions, the frame of the dream can be intended, among several approaches, as a moment of highest introspection, as an unconscious reflection of the cultural scene in which we reside, as a picture of the mental state of a given time, an act of authentic expression, a method of revelation and unfolding of the non-visible or personal narratives, a universe of which we may be to a greater or lesser degree aware and that we might learn to control lucidly.